Concordia-Building-Inspection-Robot/wheeltec-building-inspection/README.md

 1. SLAM

 [SLAM](https://en.wikipedia.org/wiki/Simultaneous_localization_and_mapping) is short for Simultaneous Localization and Mapping, this is the algorithm used with the data received from the Lidar to be able to navigate the 2d map created.
 Slam allows both goal setting and map creation at the same time.
-This allows the operator to the environment, while at the environment and set goals for the rover to navigate to within that map.
+This allows the operator to control the environment, while at the environment and set goals for the rover to navigate to within that map.

 2. Mapping